sooriyaarachchi/pybites.github.io-src/content/codechallenge16_review.md

 ---

 We hope you are enjoying these challenges, learning along the way.
 Let us know [if you have any issue](https://github.com/pybites/challenges/issues/new) and/or [contact us](mailto:pybitesblog@gmail.com) if you want to submit a cool challenge.
 See you next week ...

+---

+Keep Calm and Code in Python!

+-- Bob and Julian